-SA5302 A SA5302 Anthropology of the Pacific 2

-SCOTCAT Credits: Semester: 2

-Planned timetable: To be arranged.

-This module looks at the challenges facing social anthropology and Pacific Studies in the twent century.
-Students are invited to engage with current issues in the region through attentic contemporary and emerging debates within Pacific anthropology.
+This module looks at the challenges facing social anthropology and Pacific Studies in the twenty-first century.
+Students are invited to engage with current issues in the region through attention to contemporary and emerging debates within Pacific anthropology.

-Programme module type: amme module type: Optional for Social Anthropology with Pacific Studies Postgraduate Programme.

-Learning and teaching methods and delivery:

-Assessment pattern: Coursework = 100%

-Module coordinator: Prof C Toren
+Learning and teaching methods of delivery: Weekly contact: 2 seminars and 1 tutorial.
+Assessment pattern: Coursework = 100% Re-assessment pattern: "2 x 3,500 word essays" Module coordinator: Prof C Toren